 A Guide to Flossing your Teeth

 One of the essential parts of the oral health care is flossing.
 Flossing at least once a day is advised by the American Dental Association, this helps a person achieve an optimal oral health.
-By making flossing a habit, you will be able to remove plaque in between your teeth and any hard to reach areas for toothbrush.
+By making flossing a habit, you will be able to remove plaque in between your teeth and any hard to reach areas for a toothbrush.
 This is quite essential given that if you fail to remove plaque through brushing, they can become harder since they eventually develop into calculus or tartar.
-You can also steer clear from gum problems and cavities through flossing.
+You can also steer clear of gum problems and cavities through flossing.

 When can you floss the best time?
 Before brushing or after?

 Choose the best time of the day when you can put extra minutes to your oral hygiene.
-People who often have tiresome and hectic schedules at day time would end up exhausted at the end of the day.
+People who often have tiresome and hectic schedules at daytime would end up exhausted at the end of the day.
 So, flossing in the morning or after eating lunch would benefit them.